 A Google AdWords account is grouped into campaigns then ad groups.
 Ad groups contain a group of keywords and ads related to those keywords.
-You can write ads for Google’s Search Network or Display Network, depending on the goal of your ads, where you want them to show and whether or not you want to incorporate image, videos, animations or other features.
+You can write ads for Google’s Search Network or Display Network, depending on the goal of your ads, where you want them to show, and whether or not you want to incorporate an image, videos, animations, or other features.
 Before you learn about the different types of AdWords ads, you need to know how to segment your campaigns.

 Best Practices for Segmenting Your Google AdWords Campaigns